 **Using this method of baking cheesecake, I’ve never had a problem with cracks.
 If yours should happen to crack, you can double the topping recipe and spread it over the top of the cheesecake.

-Disclosure: Philadelphia Cream Cheese provided me with compensation for this post.
+Philadelphia Cream Cheese provided me with compensation for this post.
 All opinions are my own.
+This post contains affiliate links.